 Lastly, we will remove your existing furnace and install your Dandelion Air, Nest thermostat, and preheated water tank.
 This part of the installation takes place inside your home.

 The duration of an installation varies based on the factors specific to the home.

 Below are typical time frames for each stage of a Dandelion installation:

 You will need to be home for the parts of the installation that take place inside the home.
-This includes the Site Survey and the installation of the Dandelion Air.
+This includes the installation of the heat pump.
 You do not need to be home for the installation of the ground loops.

 Dandelion returns the property to rough grade post install.
 Your energy consultant and account manager will inform you of what that entails.